earthrise-media/mining-detector/README.md

 This work grew out of a series of collaborations with journalists and with activists at Survival International seeking to expose illegal gold mining activity and document its impacts on the environment and on local indigenous communities.
 For our part in it, we began identifying mines by sight in satellite imagery.
 Later, some high school classes helped in the image sleuthing.
 Finally it made sense to try to automate the identification of mine sites.
 The training datasets for the machine-learned models followed from those painstaking human surveys.

 Reports using the automated detections:
-* [As pistas da destruição](https://theintercept.com/2022/08/02/amazonia-pistas-clandestinas-garimpo/) and [The illegal airstrips bringing toxic mining to Brazil’s indigenous land](https://www.nytimes.com/interactive/2022/08/02/world/americas/brazil-airstrips-illegal-mining.html), a pair of stories from _The Intercept_ and _The New York Times_ on the
+* [The illegal airstrips bringing toxic mining to Brazil’s indigenous land](https://www.nytimes.com/interactive/2022/08/02/world/americas/brazil-airstrips-illegal-mining.html) and [As pistas da destruição](https://theintercept.com/2022/08/02/amazonia-pistas-clandestinas-garimpo/), from _The New York Times_ and _The Intercept_, 2022.
+The data on illegal airstrips assembled in the reporting are [linked below](https://github.com/earthrise-media/mining-detector####Airstrips-dataset,-2021).
 * [Las pistas illegales que bullen en la selva Venezolana](https://elpais.com/internacional/2022-01-30/las-pistas-clandestinas-que-bullen-en-la-selva-venezolana.html), _El País_ and [ArmandoInfo](https://armando.info/la-mineria-ilegal-monto-sus-bases-aereas-en-la-selva/), 2022.
 First in the series [Corredor Furtivo](https://armando.info/series/corredor-furtivo/).
 Produced in conjunction with the Pulitzer Center's Rainforest Investigation Network ([in English, translated](https://pulitzercenter.org/stories/illegal-mining-set-air-bases-jungle-spanish)).
 * [The pollution of illegal gold mining in the Tapajós River](https://infoamazonia.org/en/storymap/the-pollution-of-illegal-gold-mining-in-the-tapajos-river/), _InfoAmazonia_, 2021.
-The story is part of the series [Murky Waters](https://infoamazonia.org/en/project/murky-waters/), on pollution in the Amazon River system and links to sargassum seaweed blooms in the Caribbean.
+The story is part of the series [Murky Waters](https://infoamazonia.org/en/project/murky-waters/), on various pollution streams entering the Amazon River system.

 Related reporting: